Parsl/parsl/docs/userguide/configuration/providers/launchers.rst

 Worker Initialization
 ---------------------

-The ``worker_init`` argument of all Provides accepts a script for readying a newly-acquired node to run Parsl.
+The ``worker_init`` argument of all Providers accepts a script for readying a newly-acquired node to run Parsl.
 Worker initialization commands typically perform tasks such as:

 1. Activating the Python virtual environment which contains Parsl